talkjs/tutorials/how-to-set-an-away-message/how-to-set-an-away-message.md

 - An existing TalkJS project using the [JavaScript Chat SDK](https://talkjs.com/docs/Reference/JavaScript_Chat_SDK/).
 See our [Getting Started guide](https://talkjs.com/docs/Getting_Started/) for an example of how to set this up.
 - An installation of [Node.js](https://nodejs.org/) along with the [npm](https://www.npmjs.com/) package manager.
 We’ll use this to create our backend server.

 We’ll build up the feature step by step in the following sections.
-If you would rather see the complete example code,

-!! see the [Github repo]() for this tutorial.
+If you would rather see the complete example code, see the [Github repo](https://github.com/talkjs/talkjs-examples/tree/master/howtos/how-to-set-an-away-message) for this tutorial.

 ## Getting notified about new messages